minicomp/ed/documentation.md

 Here's the breakdown:

 * `cite` is the jekyllscholar command.
-* `cesaire_discourse_2001` is the unique ID for Césaire's Discours on Colonialism included in the reference.bib file.
+* `cesaire_discourse_2001` is the unique ID for Césaire's *Discourse on Colonialism* entry included in the reference.bib file.

+Note that our jekyll-scholar starter kit comes ready for MLA style.
+To use Chicago style or more advanced citation features, refer to the documentation on jekyll-scholar to make the appropriate changes.

+**Publishing your site on Github Pages with jekyll-scholar**

-Note on publishing your site: If you install jekyll-scholar, or most other plugins in Jekyll you will need a workaround to publish your site on Github Pages, which runs in 'safe mode.'
-I've provided a `Rakefile` that will help you accomplish this task.
-Do do so you would switch to your `gh-pages` branch and run the following command `rake ed:publish`
+If you install jekyll-scholar, or most other plugins in Jekyll, you will need a workaround to publish your site on Github Pages, which only runs in 'safe mode.'
+I've provided a slightly modified version of a `Rakefile` originally created by [Robert Rawlins](https://blog.sorryapp.com/blogging-with-jekyll/2014/01/31/using-jekyll-plugins-on-github-pages.html) that will help you accomplish this task.
+Once you are ready to publish, switch to your `gh-pages` branch and run the following command `rake ed:publish`.

 ---